 More often than not great players are the most consistent, hardest working, best conditioned players on the team.
 They are also extremely reluctant to miss practice or games.
 The small degree of insecurity helps the players maintain their edge.

 Coaches who have reached the highest level of their profession often find themselves in their own philosophical conundrum.
 Coaches by nature are normally very critical people, but having a critical eye is something all good coaches should possess.
-It is the coach’s job after all to facilitate his players’ improvement.
+In football and in life, it is the coach’s or Manager's or parent's job after all, to facilitate his players’ improvement.

 Without a keen eye for the details and techniques necessary for success -- that would pose an insurmountable problem.
-Being able to discern the element of a professional players’ game that needs improvement is only the first part of coaching.
+Being able to discern the element of a professional players’ game or employee's shortcomings (or young child's struggles) that needs improvement is only the first part of coaching.

 It is necessary to present these deficiencies in a way that inspires the player to an even greater level of performance.
-That can be the coaching conundrum.
+That can be the coaching conundrum at any level.

 The delivery of the evaluation is just as important as the content.
 The majority of coaches, even at the NFL level, emphasize the areas of the players’ performance that needs improvement.
 Coaches have been conditioned throughout their coaching career to find the weaknesses in the opponent and in their own players.

 Coaches have always believed if a performance is good it can be better.
 Therein lies the conundrum.

 When your players are performing well yet constantly bombarded by criticism of how they can be better, it will tear down the players’ psyche.
 It can quickly breed a mentality that nothing will ever be good enough so why try to achieve anything that is not easy and comfortable.

 A great coach can: